ylazakovich/path-of-exile-starter/.github/ISSUE_TEMPLATE/issue_request.md

 ## Description

-Briefly describe the issue you are experiencing. <br>
+Briefly describe the issue you are experiencing.

 ## Details